 Credit cards are good in the event of an emergency.
-The line of credit allows for purchases to be made within the credit limits.
-Using a debit cards means you need to have the cash on hand to help when something happens.
+The line of credit allows purchases to be made within the credit limits.
+Using debit cards means you need to have the cash on hand to help when something happens.

 Rewards on Purchases

 Both credit cards and debit cards can offer rewards on everyday spending.
-However, credit card rewards are generally much more generous than debit card rewards.
+However, credit card rewards are much more generous than debit card rewards.

-Credit card rewards: Credit cards, on the other hand, can offer extremely generous rewards, including cash back, rewards points, airline miles, hotel program points and more.
+Credit card rewards: Credit cards, on the other hand, can offer extremely generous rewards, including cash back, rewards points, airline miles, hotel program points, and more.
 Many credit cards also offer generous sign-up bonuses, often reaching several hundred dollars in value.

 Of course, credit cards aren’t for everyone, as they can entice some people to overspend and carry a balance.